thegetty/quire-docs/content/documentation/getting-started.md

 #### `References.yml`

 This file includes reference information used to create in-text citations and bibliographies that are designed to meet scholarly needs.
-Read more in [*Citations and Bibliographies*](/documentation/citations-bibliographies/).
+Read more in [*Citations & Bibliographies*](/documentation/citation-bibliographies/).

 ### 📁 static

 The `static` directory includes anything that will be included in your final publication, but that doesn’t have to first be processed through Quire’s {{< q-def "static site generator" >}}.
-By default, this includes a `css` directory for directly overriding theme styles (read more in [*Customizing Styles*](/documentation/styles-customization/)); a `downloads` directory for the multiple Quire formats ([*Output Your Project*](/documentation/multiformat-output/)); and an `img` directory for all image and other media assets ([*Figure Images*](/documentation/figure-images/)).
+By default, this includes a `css` directory for directly overriding theme styles (read more in [*Style Customization*](/documentation/styles-customization/)); a `downloads` directory for the multiple Quire formats ([*Output Your Project*](/documentation/multiformat-output/)); and an `img` directory for all image and other media assets ([*Figure Images*](/documentation/figure-images/)).

 ### 📄 README.md